cyclehelmets.org

 All data sources are subject to error and data collection practices vary widely.
 But simple data errors are unlikely to account for the large disparities between prediction and the real-world.

 Most of the frequently cited pro-helmet research has been criticised for fundamental methodological shortcomings, particularly with regard to case-control techniques.
 Although randomised case studies are a well-regarded research tool, in cycle helmet research randomised studies have not been practical.
 Non-randomised studies are much less robust and are subject to bias from socio-economic factors not under the control of the researcher.
-Cyclists choosing to wear helmets may be very different from those who do not.
+Cyclists choosing to wear helmets are now known to be different from those who choose not to.
+Voluntary helmet use is most prominent among females, those who have completed more stages of education, middle to upper income groups and people who have not been drinking (see below).
+Children cycling to school in uniform are much more likely to wear helmets than those not in uniform.
+This is well established now, but was not known at the time that the early, case-control study research was carried out.
+Those who choose to wear helmets tend in any case to cycle in ways that make them less at risk of head injury.

 By contrast, large population time-series surveys derived from multiple sources are subject to fewer biases, and data based on large changes in helmet-wearing behaviour after helmet laws are especially robust.

-In theory, meta analyses minimise bias by basing their analysis over a spread of the scientific research.
-This has not occurred with the analyses on cycle helmets.
+Meta analyses have the potential to minimise bias by basing their analysis over a spread of the scientific research.
+However, this has not occurred with the analyses on cycle helmets.
 Two of the three meta analyses are based on the same 16 studies whilst the third analysis is based on a subset of 7 of the same studies.
-The latter work, published by the normally respected Cochrane Review, is dominated by its authors' own work and no reference is made to the many criticisms of this.
-All three meta analyses are based solely on case-control studies; there is no reference to, or analysis of, studies that reached more sceptical conclusions.
+The latter work, published by the normally respected Cochrane Review, is dominated by its authors' own work and no reference is made to critical analysis of this.
+All three meta analyses are based solely on case-control studies; there is no reference to, or analysis of, studies that found no noticeable change in percentages with head injury for five jurisdictions with hospital admissions data, when helmet wearing increased from a pre-law average of 35% of cyclists to a post-law average of 84%.

 The parallels between these other areas and cycle helmets are considerable, as is the 'snowball effect' that takes place whereby weak research is cross-referenced and becomes the conventional wisdom.
 A particular problem with helmets is that much of the helmet sceptic data and research come from outside the medical sector and is little known inside it.